 How to Trim a Christmas Cactus

-If you are pruning a Christmas cactus to reduce its size, you can remove up to one third of the plant per year.
-If you are trimming Christmas cactus plants to make them grow in more fully, you only need to trim the end 1-2 segments from the stems.
+If you are pruning a Christmas cactus to reduce its size, you can remove up to one-third of the plant per year.
+If you are trimming Christmas cactus plants to make them grow in more fully, you only need to trim the end one to two segments from the stems.

 The really fun thing about trimming a Christmas cactus is that you can easily root the Christmas cactus cuttings and give the new plants to friends and family.